carolinaL/test-oss/README.md

 # test-oss
-Test Open Source Software sandbox sessions TU Delft
+Test to see if GitHub can host info on Open Source Software sandbox sessions TU Delft Trying to learn about GitHub and how this could work for researchers & librarians.